Randa Jarrar: Biography

+Jarrar became a creative writing professor at California State University.

+Jarrar has written about her experiences with domestic violence and reproductive coercion.
+She is openly queer and uses he/him and she/her pronouns.

 Writings

 Jarrar has written nonfiction and fiction, publishing her first short story in the prestigious Ploughshares literary journal in Fall 2004.
 Her short story, "You Are a 14-Year-Old Arab Chick Who First Moved to Texas" was the winner of the first Million Writers Award for online fiction.
-She has published two Lives columns in The New York Times Magazine, exploring her past as a single mother.
+She has published two Lives columns in The New York Times Magazine, exploring her past as a single parent.